tf198/plodis/README.rst

 ===========

 I thought it would be rubbish but actually it's not bad using a dedicated SQLite database.
 These are on my AMD Phenom II x6 3.20Ghz with each loop set at 500.
-You can expect ~8K SETs per sec and ~14K GETs in standard mode but if you lock the database you can get ~32K for both.
+You can expect ~4-10K SETs per sec and ~14K GETs in standard mode but if you lock the database you can get 2-3 times throughput.
-List operations are slower with PUSH around ~6-9K, and POP (~1-2K) is particularly bad (database optomisation needed...) but all can be speeded up by locking the database.
+List operations are optomised for RPUSH/LPOP (ie FIFO) at around ~11-13K though RPOP isn't too bad if you want a stack - just avoid LPUSH if possible.
-As you can see the memory footprint for the package is well under 512K - no need to change ``memory_limit`` in your ``php.ini``.
-If you start running into latency issues switch to a Redis server! :-)
+As you can see the memory footprint for the package is around 600K - no need to change ``memory_limit`` in your ``php.ini``.

+Just rememeber that if performance becomes that important to you then you should probably shift to a Redis server! :-)

 ===== ==== ====== ==== ======= =======================================
 Mem (KB)   Time (ms)     Ops   Description